 Increase retention and completion of all students.

 Ensure that every interaction contributes to a high-quality education.

 - Establish collegewide expectations for employee interactions with students and one another.

 - Use high-quality educational practices and learning to eradicate systemic inequalities.

 - Revise and implement a college-wide ADA/accessibility plan.

-Create an equitable culture of engagement where each member of the college community is committed to providing high-quality student and employee experiences.
+Create an antiracist and equitable culture of engagement where each member of the college community is committed to providing high-quality student and employee experiences.

 - Create and implement an employee engagement program.

 - Enhance decision-making, equity and shared governance processes.